 Should I use Azure AD B2C or B2B to manage external identities?

-Read this article about external identities to learn more about applying the appropriate features to your external identity scenarios.
+Read Compare B2B collaboration and B2C in Azure AD to learn more about applying the appropriate features to your external identity scenarios.

 What reporting and auditing features does Azure AD B2C provide?
 Are they the same as in Azure AD Premium?

 No, Azure AD B2C does not support the same set of reports as Azure AD Premium.
 However there are many commonalities:

 - Sign-in reports provide a record of each sign-in with reduced details.